braedynl/CSE231-020-SS20/GLOSSARY.md

 my_variable = 1  # my_variable's *definition*
 ```

+**Global Namespace** - The indentation level furthest to the left side of the Python script.
+Variables declared in this region can be accessed everywhere else in the program.

-**Immutable** - A class that passes by copy.
+**Immutable** - Describes a class that passes by copy.
 See [question 5 of the FAQ's Programming section](FAQ.md#programming) for an example on the difference between mutable and immutable types.

 **Keyword** - A word that the programming language interprets as the programmer defining, or examining some portion of code.